selfdriven-foundation/selfdriven-ai/docs/pages/research-systematic-agentic-pressure.md

 ---
 layout: default
-title: Transition - Research - selfdriven AI
+title: Systematic Agentic Pressure - Research - selfdriven AI
-permalink: /research/transition
+permalink: /research/systematic-agentic-pressure
 ---

 # The Transformation of Society in the Age of Post-Scarce Resources